kappertherapper/kappertherapper/README.md

-- 👋 Hi, I’m Kasper Jonassen & a Developer
+- 👋 Hi, I’m Kasper Jonassen
 - 👀 I’m working hard to learn new stuff!
 - 🐸 I'm mostly interested in backend, but frontend is fun too.
 - 📚 And studying computer science on EAAA.
+- 📱 I have a speciel interest in Swift and app development.

 <!---